makehuman-js/makehuman-js/README.md

 # Licensing

-(This license if for the makehuman-js code, not the data which I do not own)
+(This license is for the makehuman-js code, outputs are CC0, the data/models remain under the makehuman project licence)

 Copyright 2016-2017 Mike Clark (wassname)